joefitzgerald/packer-windows/hyperv/terraform/README.md

 packer build --only=hyperv-iso windows_2016_docker.json
 ```

-Packer creates an external Hyper-V virtual switch with name "ext".
-It downloads the eval ISO file and boots a Hyper-V VM to run the whole packer build configuration.
+Packer uses the internal Hyper-V virtual switch with name "packer-hyperv-iso" which was creating during the provisioning of the Azure VM.
+Packer now downloads the eval ISO file and boots a Hyper-V VM to run the whole packer build configuration.

 You could also try to run it in this Azure VM with